 Though we come from diverse backgrounds, both religious and non-religious, we’re glad to call ourselves American Baptists.
 And as American Baptists, we believe fully in the freedom of each person to worship as he or she believes fit.
 We celebrate a diversity of cultural and theological beliefs throughout our congregation as well as throughout the American Baptist denomination itself.

-We welcome you to worship, study, and serve with us for whatever length of time you are here!
+We welcome you to worship, study, and serve with us, wherever you are!